Type theories in category theory: Categorical semantics

 \begin{remark} In~\cref{def:top-sem}, we interpret the formation, introduction, and elimination rules for a type theoretical construction.
 Then, we \textit{prove} the uniqueness rule.
-If there are other equalities that we can prove in the categorical model but cannot be derived from the type theory, we may add these equalities to make the type theory more convenient to work with.
-This is a benefit we can gain from categorical models of type theory.
+If there are other equalities that we can prove in the categorical model but cannot be derived from the type theory, we may add these equalities to make the type theory as they already make sense in another theory.
+This is a benefit of categorical models of type theory.